 There are other accrediting bodies that accredit counseling degree programs that can lead to marriage and family therapy licensure.
 This means that if you are considering clinical counseling programs as the preferred route to MFT licensure, you shouldn’t necessarily be discouraged if the program isn’t accredited by the COAMFTE because it may just be accredited by another institution.

 For a database of all of the accredited MFT degree programs in the country and in Maryland, please consult this list.

 Career Opportunities for MFT in Maryland

 For a state without the inherent size benefits of California or New York, Maryland has a sizable professional MFT population.
-According to the BLS, Maryland employed more than 900 professional MFTs and they made an annual average wage of roughly $51,790 as of May 2015.
-In fact, the Baltimore-Towson metropolitan area is one of the most popular for MFTs in the entire country as it is home to more than 500 on its own.
-The BLS reported that between 2014 and 2024, employment in the profession was expected to grow by 15 percent nationally.
+According to the BLS, Maryland employed more than 900 professional MFTs and they made an annual average wage of roughly $81,320 as of May 2022.
+In fact, the Baltimore-Columbia-Towson metropolitan area is one of the highest-paying metros for MFTs with an average reported salary of $89,470.
+The BLS reported that between 2021 and 2031, employment in the profession was expected to grow by 14% nationally.
 Read up on MD MFT license requirements.

 Marriage and Family Therapists Salary in Maryland

 |Bethesda-Rockville-Frederick, MD Metropolitan Division||$29,510||$35,300||$42,720||$51,510||$71,930|